davecurryco/mystic-spheres/GardenOfTheNightingale.md

 ### 2. House Qaiqati Mausoleum

-This mausoleum was selected by the smugglers as a clandestine warehouse because it is large and close to the North Gate.
+This mausoleum was selected by the smugglers as a clandestine warehouse because it has a large annex to the east and is close to the North Gate.
 The current heir of the house, Ni'hy Rooqib bal-Qaiqati, has a weakness for gambling that left him open for extortion by the smugglers.

 ### 3. The Northeast Tower

 ### 4. Tomb of Am'na baz Laamee bal-Sa

-This rose-colored sandstone tomb is unusual for its design -- an octagonal structure with pillars at each corner atop a stepped base and surmounted by a pointed dome.
+This rose-colored sandstone tomb is unusual for its design -- an octagonal structure with pillars at each corner atop a stepped base and surmounted by a onion-shaped dome.
 Lancet arches pierced by latticework designs adorn each face of the octagon.
 On the north face, a roofed portico supported by four columns protects the door, an ornately-decorated affair of iron sheathed in bronze plates.

 Am'na herself was a witch who consorted with many lovers, human and demon alike, sometime in the very presence of her husband, the Chief Magistrate Rashyaa Jalee bal-Sa, who she had bewitched.
 Unexpectedly released from this enchantment through a chance blessing from a wandering holy man, Rashyaa exacted revenge on the monster he had married.
 To prevent shame to his house, he covered up the killing and constructed this elaborate tomb as an outward sign of extreme grief.
-However, Am'na's debts to the powers of darkness remained outstanding and her damned soul was returned to her body to haunt the cemetery as a **baital**.
+However, Am'na's debts to the powers of darkness remained outstanding and her damned soul was returned to her body to haunt the cemetery as a _baital_.

-Am'na takes shelter in her tomb during the day and emerges at night to inflict suffering on the people of the city.
+Am'na takes shelter in her tomb during the day and emerges at night.
 She takes form as a woman veiled and cloaked in black and steals through the western gates to inflict suffering on lunatics and other unfortunates abroad in the South Gate Ward after dark.
 Sometimes, she inhabits the corpses newly interred in the cemetery, but she does so cunningly, so as to avoid suspicion that might lead to discovery.

 ### 5. House Saiqali Mausoleum

 This unpreposessing mausoleum of a minor noble house is the meeting-place for members of the cult of Kushyth.
-A secret tunnel connects it to a warehouse outside the wall of the cemetery and to the mausoleum to the south, which houses the Spawn of Kyuss.
+A secret tunnel connects it to the mausoleum to the south, which houses three **spawn of kyuss**.

 A **cultist** watches from the shadows of the door to this mausoleum.
 He will not interfere with the adventurers unless they seem to be on the verge of discovering the cult's presence here.